softwaremill/meerkat/docs/Kustomize.md

 # Kustomize installation

-If you have a Kubernetes cluster already, you can only install our configuration with [Kustomize](https://kustomize.io/#overview) and [Helm](https://helm.sh/).
+If you don't need the data backends, Grafana or demo application, you can install only the configuration related to the OpenTelemetry with [Kustomize](https://kustomize.io/#overview) and [Helm](https://helm.sh/).
 Apart from your application already deployed, you will need to [deploy OpenTelemetry Operator](https://opentelemetry.io/docs/kubernetes/operator/) and [cert-manager](https://cert-manager.io/).

 To install cert-manager run: